ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 1. Click on **Catalog** in the top navigation bar.
 2. Click on **Cloud Foundry Apps** under Platform on the left pane and select **SDK for Node.js** .
      ![](images/solution1/SDKforNodejs.png)
 3. Enter a **unique name** for your application which will also be your hostname.
 For example: myusername-nodeapp.
+And click **Create**.
 4. Wait until the application starts and click on the **Visit URL** link on top of the **Overview** page to see your application LIVE on a new tab.

 ![HelloWorld](images/solution1/HelloWorld.png)